scipy-conference/scipy_proceedings/papers/blaine_mooers/main.md

 The transcription of the spoken words appear momentarily in a transitory transcript that hovers about the text box.
 We mapped the misinterpreted words to the desired text replacement.
 For example, we added the mapping of `open syfy` to `<open:https://www.scipy2024.scipy.org/schedule>` to open the webpage for the schedule of SciPy 2024 when we said, "open SciPy 2024".
-We mapped phrases misinterpreted by Voice In Plus to the intended text replacement or command.

-The **Export** button opens a text box with the custom commands in CSV file format.
+The **Export** button opened a text box with the custom commands in CSV file format.
 All the contents of the text box were selected, copied, and pasted into a local CSV file using either the text editor TextMate or Emacs version 29.3.
 The **Synch** button was used to synchronize devices.

 A GUI shows all the voice triggers and their text replacements immediately below the row of buttons just mentioned above.
 Each row in the GUI has an edit icon and a delete icon.
-The edit icon opens a pop-up menu similar to the pop-up menu invoked by the **Add Command ** button.
+The edit icon opens a pop-up menu similar to the pop-up menu invoked by the **Add Command** button.

 ### Construction of the snippet libraries
 Some of our voice snippets had already been used for a year to compose prose using dictation.
-These snippets are in modular files to ease their selective use.
+These snippets are in modular CSV files to ease their selective use.
-The *Voice-In Plus* software accepts commands in a CSV file.
 The contents of these files can be copied and pasted into the `bulk add` text area of the Voice In Plus configuration GUI.

 ### Construction of interactive quizzes
 We developed interactive quizzes to aid the mastery of the *Voice In Plus* syntax.
 We wrote the quiz as a Python script that can run in the terminal or in Jupyter notebooks.
-We stored each question, answer, and explanation in a tuple because tuples are immutable.
+We stored each question, answer, and explanation triple in a tuple because tuples are immutable.
 We stored the tuples in a list because lists are sortable.
 The quiz randomizes the order of the questions upon restart, ensuring a fresh and challenging experience every time.

-Our quiz is not just a test, it's a learning tool.
 When you fail to answer a question correctly, the quiz provides feedback, giving you the opportunity to learn from your mistakes and improve.
 Recycling the wrongly answered questions builds the recall of the correct answers.
-The number of questions in a quiz is limited to 40 to avoid exhausting the user.
+The number of questions in a quiz was limited to 40 to avoid exhausting the user.

-A function writes out the quiz to a PDF file upon completion of the quiz or upon early exiting the quiz.
+A function writes out the quiz to a PDF file upon completion of the quiz or upon early exit from the quiz.
-This PDF enables the printing of a quiz so a user can take the paper version while away from the computer.
+The user can take a paper version of the quiz while away from the computer.

 ### Availability of the libraries and quizzes
 We tested the libraries using Jupyter Lab version 4.2 and Python 3.12 installed from MacPorts.